robinhood007-ger/CharacterDatabase/README.md

 To try it out and add your own Characters just visit https://stackblitz.com/github/robinhood007-ger/CharacterDatabase and wait for the dev server to start up.
 Click on Open in New Window on the top right afterwards.
+IMPORTANT: Keep Stackblitz open at all times!